LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 2. Find the intersection of those polygons.
 3. Calculate the intersection over union: $\text{IoU}=\frac{A_i}{A_1 + A_2 - A_i}$.

-This gives a metric that varies between 0 and 1.
+This gives a value that varies between 0 and 1.

 Finding the convex hulls is the bottleneck in this algorithm.
 It has a time complexity $O(nh)$ for $n$ points and $h$ points on each convex hull.